- Important Notice/ Disclaimer

 - Consequences of Default

-Loan borrowers who have failed to repay two or more consecutive quarterly instalments without the Agency’s approval for deferment of loan repayment are considered as defaulters.
+Loan borrowers who have failed to repay two or more consecutive quarterly instalments / six or more consecutive monthly instalments without the Agency’s approval for deferment of loan repayment are considered as defaulters.

 Failure to repay loan instalments by the due dates will result in extra payment of surcharge (for loans under TSFS and FASP)/overdue interest (for non-means-tested loans).